RedFox20/Mama/README.md

 ## For Mama Contributors
 We are open for any improvements and feedback via pull requests.

-You can set up local development with `$ pip install -e .` Setting up `pypi` configuration for sdist: `$ nano ~/.pypirc`
+You can set up local development with `$ pip3 install -e . --no-cache-dir` Setting up `pypi` configuration for sdist: `$ nano ~/.pypirc`
 ```
 [distutils]